About Nachi Waterfall (Nachi-no-taki [那智の滝])

 We thought so highly of the Nachi Waterfall that we considered it to be our favorite waterfall in the country, and thus we included it on our Top 10 Best Japan Waterfalls List as well as our Top 10 Best Asia Waterfalls List.

-The Lower Viewing Deck of the Nachi Waterfall
+The Lower Viewing Area of the Nachi Waterfall

-We reached the lower viewing deck (after paying 300 円/person) from the “falls front” stop (at least that’s how I translated the kanji for 前滝).
+For public transportation, I recalled on our 2009 visit that we paid about 300 円/person to get from Nachikatsuura Station to the “falls front” stop (at least that’s how I translated the kanji for 前滝).

-From there, we went through a torii (we definitely saw lots of these archways in Japan), then down several steps towards a tree-shaded area with a shrine as well as a teasing view of the falls between trees.
+Anyways, from there, we went through a torii (we definitely saw lots of these archways in Japan), then down several steps towards a tree-shaded area with praying infrastructure as well as a bottoms-up view of the falls.

 The Temples and the upper views of the Nachi Waterfall